ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/sofar-sounds-tickets-giveaway.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win one of 5 pairs of tickets to a Sofar Sounds secret performance in the\
+title: "Win one of 20 pairs of tickets to a Sofar Sounds secret performance in the\
   \ UK!"
 competition-description: "<p>Are you the kind of person that loves going to concerts\
   \ and discovering new artists & places?
 If the answer is YES, we’re sure you won’\
-  t want to miss this: we are giving away 5 pairs of tickets to a Sofar Sounds concert\
+  t want to miss this: we are giving away 20 pairs of tickets to a Sofar Sounds concert\
   \ of your choice anywhere in the UK!</p>\r\n<p>Passionate, dedicated, respectful…\
   \ thousands of artists have performed to Sofar guests!
 If you want to be part of\
   \ it and be one of them, click on the link below for a chance to win!</p>"
-hero-header: "Win one of 5 pairs of tickets to a Sofar Sounds secret performance in\
+hero-header: "Win one of 20 pairs of tickets to a Sofar Sounds secret performance\
-  \ the UK!"
+  \ in the UK!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-9856e9b0-ae0b-46d8-a48b-853a26d03d7e.jpg"
 logo-left-href: "https://sofar-dev-pr-3802.herokuapp.com/lp/expressly-test"